-The Government has pledged to support the family of murdered solicitor Pat Finucane after UK Prime Minister David Cameron refused to grant an official inquiry into his death.
+The Irish Government has pledged to support the family of murdered solicitor Pat Finucane after Prime Minister David Cameron refused to grant an official inquiry into his death.

-Speaking in the Dail, Taoiseach Enda Kenny said if Geraldine Finucane was not happy with the outcome of her meeting with Mr Cameron, then the house would not be happy either.
+Speaking in the Irish parliament, Prime Minister Enda Kenny said if Geraldine Finucane was not happy with the outcome of her meeting with Mr Cameron, the house would not be happy either.

 Mr Adams said: "I think the Government needs to press it and very, very hard.
 This is once again the British Government looking to play a long game on this issue and it isn't fair."